slavivo/voice-js/README.md

+# Acknowledgements
+This project is based on [openai-realtime-webrtc-demo](https://github.com/realtime-ai/openai-realtime-webrtc-demo), created by leolxliu.

+The original project is licensed under the MIT License.

 # OpenAI WebRTC Audio Chat

 A simple web application that demonstrates real-time audio conversation with OpenAI's Realtime API using WebRTC.
 This application allows users to have voice conversations with OpenAI's language models.